bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 ### Approach

-To implement this idea, I created a new struct to store the prefix, or header, containing the values that will be used for the "fail-fast" checks in front of the binary molecule object.
+To implement this idea, I created a new struct to store the prefix, or header, containing the values that will be used for the quick checks in front of the binary molecule object.
 Excerpts of the code are shown here for brevity.
 If you are interested in seeing more, please see the respository [[4]].